 Brandy is a type of distilled alcohol with a mix of fruity, flowery, and citrusy flavors.
-If you add brandy to eggnog, it would be best to serve it chilled with ice to compliment their flavors.
+If you add brandy to eggnog, it would be best to serve it chilled with ice to complement their flavors.

 3. Flavored Liqueurs

-We’d like to introduce two types of liqueur that we think you’ll love in your eggnog: Kahlúa and Baileys.
+We want to introduce two types of liqueur that we think you’ll love in your eggnog: Kahlúa and Baileys.

 Kahlúa is a type of Mexican coffee liqueur.
 It adds a strong coffee aroma and a hint of sweetness that will pair flawlessly with your eggnog.

 Baileys, on the other hand, is a type of liqueur made from Irish whiskey, cream, and cacao.
-Add this to your eggnog and it will be extra rich, creamy, and flavorful with a touch of alcohol.
+Add this to your eggnog, and it will be extra rich, creamy, and flavorful with a touch of alcohol.

 Can You Make Vegan Eggnog?

 Yes, you can.
 Here’s how you make a vegan-friendly “nog”: